Kid-friendly Green Ghanaian Spinach Stew Recipe - Sticky Fingers Cooking

 Hi!
 I’m Spinach!

 "I'm Popeye the sailor man … Oh, excuse me.
 I like to sing that song because Popeye loved me!
 Yep!
 I'm Spinach!
 I'm a dark green, leafy vegetable, the kind that's so good for you!
 I may not make you as strong as Popeye, but I'll definitely make your body healthier and stronger.
-Plus, I'm delicious in so many dishes, including salads, sandwiches, soups, spanakopita, and even lasagna!
+Plus, I'm delicious in so many dishes, including salads, sandwiches, smoothies, soups, spanakopita, and even lasagna!
 Don't tell anyone, but sometimes I even get sneaked into muffins and cakes."

 History & Etymology